NathanTouboul/FischerDiscriminant_VS_NeuralNetwork/README.md

 ![Image Caption](figures_fisher/convex_area.png)

-A decision can then be made using one or multiple property by Fischer Discriminant analysis
+A decision can then be made using one or multiple properties by Fisher Discriminant analysis

 ![Image Caption](figures_fisher/Histograms%20Discriminants.png)